chnejohnson/Websocket-chat/README.md

 At first, you should have node.js in your machine, and...

-run `yarn install` to install dependency in this project, such as express, nodemon, and socket.io.
+run `yarn install` to install dependencies in the project, such as express, nodemon, and socket.io.

 Finally, run `nodemon index.js`, then you can open your browser on localhost:4000 to see the demo and chat with yourself.

-Great!
+Have a fun!